What we know about the Syria strikes

 What were the casualties?

-No information has yet emerged regarding the number of casualties.
+Three civilians were wounded in Homs after "several" missiles were intercepted by Syria air defense systems, Syria state TV said.
 Witnesses on the ground in Damascus reported hearing explosions in the Syrian capital, where more than a million people live.

 Are the strikes over?